 Active Directory's management console tries to keep all three of these attributes synchronized, so that when you set the country in the console, all three attributes have appropriate values.
 Some administrators might want a similar behavior when the attribute is set through Identity Manager.
 For example, you might want to configure the driver so that even though only c is in the Filter, co and countryCode are also set when a change for c is sent on the Subscriber channel.

-10.4 Synchronizing Operational Attributes
+Synchronizing Operational Attributes

-Operational attributes are attributes that are maintained by an LDAP server that contains special operational information.
+Operational attributes are maintained by an LDAP server that contains special operational information.
 Operational attributes are read-only.
-They can't be synchronized or changed.
+They cannot be synchronized or changed.